About the Nature Park

 Park Usage Guidelines

 The park is a very fragile environment.
 Dogs and other pets are not permitted and visitors are requested to remain on the marked trails.
 No plants, plant parts or animals may be removed from the park.
-For your own safety and the health and safety of wildlife, do not attempt to feed the animals.
+For personal safety and the health and safety of wildlife, do not attempt to feed the animals.

 This interpretive centre located at the Nature Park entrance features interactive displays and games about the park, the bog and other aspects of nature.
 There are activity kits, an active beehive, a small collection of live animals and a gift shop.